rufatpro/gonka-docs/docs/wallet/dashboard.md

     If you want to explore the network or see real-time inference metrics before setting up your own account, follow these steps:

-    1. Choose a random node from the `inference_url` list of genesis-nodes:
+    1. Here is the list of genesis nodes.
+Choose a random node from the list below and open it in a new browser window/tab.

         - [http://185.216.21.98:8000](http://185.216.21.98:8000)
         - [http://36.189.234.197:18026](http://36.189.234.197:18026)